NewsChanges for paper-based written exams

 How to appeal Grade exams

-The form must be signed by:
+The form must be completed by the enrolling person.

 To be considered, appeals must be submitted to the AMEB (NSW) office within ten (10) business days of the exam report being uploaded to AMEB Connect.